GideonAmhaG/printf/README.md

 Printf alx project.
-We create a printf function ourselves.
+We create a printf function ourselves with the standard printf capabilities. .